DK-Hostmaster/DKHM-RFC-CLID/README.md

 The registrar model offered by DK Hostmaster, gives registrars the option to manage a customer’s .dk domain name if the customer would prefer this.
 We call this "registrar management".
 Where the model to allow the customer to manage their own domain name themselves, as they do today, is referred to as "registrant management".

+The specification briefly touches on the registrar portal service (RP), which mimicks the EPP service for consistency.

 <a id="about-this-document"></a>
 ### About this Document